Average gas price jumps 10 cents over 2 weeks to $3.64 - NewsBreak

 Industry analyst Trilby Lundberg of the Lundberg Survey said Sunday that the price jump came after a rise in crude oil costs amid global supply concerns following Russia’s invasion of Ukraine.
 Lundberg said further increases are likely.

-The price at the pump is about a dollar higher than it was a year ago.Determined Ukraine slows Russian advance under shadow of nuclear threat
+The price at the pump is about a dollar higher than it was a year ago.Midstate gas prices: “Little to no relief anytime soon”

 Nationwide, the highest average price for regular-grade gas is in the San Francisco Bay Area, at $4.86 per gallon.
 The lowest average is in Houston, at $3.14 per gallon.